Scientific: Viburnum suspensum

 Light: Partial sun with complete avoidance of reflected south and open west exposures.

-Soil: Tolerant, well drained
+Soil: Tolerant, but well drained.

-Disease and pests: Spider mites, thrips and aphids.
+Disease and Pests: Spider mites, thrips and aphids.